3mdeb/news-and-ideas/blog/content/post/2021-10-03-fobnail-promotion.md

 As you can see the decision process is now done in the secure environment unlike the example heads boot flow.
 This doesn't however resolve the problem of reliable measurements if the Static Root of Trust measurements are used.
-THere is still the risk that the measurement have been faked because firmware has been tampered with or was not protected.
+There is still the risk that the measurement have been faked because firmware has been tampered with or was not protected.
 With the help comes the D-RTM.
-Imagine compromised heads boot flow but this time the (Nitrokey) USB token is compliant with Fobnail architecture:
+Imagine compromised heads boot flow but this time the USB token is compliant with Fobnail architecture:

 ![](/img/boot_flow_heads_fobnail_compromised.png)